comp-physics/roseNNa/README.md

 This example program links to the roseNNa library, parses the model inputs, and runs inference on the loaded library.
 Only four lines are required to use the library: `use rosenna`, `call initialize()`, and `call use_model(args)`.

-## Further documentation

-Please see [this document](https://github.com/comp-physics/roseNNa/blob/master/instructions/opensource.md) on how to extend roseNNa to new network models and [this ducment](https://github.com/comp-physics/roseNNa/blob/master/instructions/methodology.md) on the details of the roseNNa pipeline.

 ## Compiling roseNNa